ezsystems/ezpublish-kernel/Readme.md

 A dedicated forum has been set-up to discuss all PHP API-related topics : http://share.ez.no/forums/new-php-api

 ## Copyright & license
-eZ Systems AS & GPL 2.0
+Copyright eZ Systems AS, for copyright and license details see proviced LICENSE file.